yggdrasil-network/yggdrasil-network.github.io/admin.md

 The Yggdrasil admin socket uses JSON for request and response formats.

+A request must be:
+- A complete JSON stanza
+- Followed by a newline `\n` character

+Once a valid request is received, the response stanza is returned.

+### Request

 The structure of a typical request is as below:
 ```
 {